JOB TITLE: General Utility Worker Job: Education Intern

 Knowledge Skills and Abilities:

 • Recent graduate or currently pursuing a 4-year degree in education, marine biology, biology, parks and recreation, environmental studies or related field

 • Prior animal handling and public speaking experience

 • Excellent written and oral communication skills.

-• Interest in presenting public programs, and working with live animals
+• Interest in presenting public programs.

-How to Apply:
+How to Apply

 The Department of Natural & Cultural Resources (DNCR) uses the Merit-Based Recruitment and Selection Plan to fill positions subject to the State Personnel Act with the most qualified applicants.
-Degrees must be received from appropriately accredited institutions.
+Degrees must be received from appropriately accredited institution.
 The State of North Carolina is an Equal Opportunity Employer.

 It is the policy of the State of North Carolina and the N.C.
 Department of Natural and Cultural Resources that all employees provide proof of employment eligibility (immigration and naturalization) on the first day of employment.
 We participate in E-Verify (Employment Eligibility Verification System).

 A North Carolina State Application Form PD-107 is required, and may be downloaded from the NC Office of State Personnel website at https://www.ncdps.gov/div/JJ/pd107ltr.pdf.
 A cover letter and resume may also be submitted but will NOT be accepted in lieu of the NC State Application PD-107 form.
 Applications which do not include the applicant’s signature are considered incomplete and will not be accepted.